Oluwapelumirose/MY-LITA-PROJECT-1/README.md

 # MY-LITA-PROJECT-1
 ### Project 1: Sales Performance Analysis for a Retail Store
-A sales performance analysis in a retail store typically aims to evealuate and understand key sales trends, identify top-performing products and pinpoint areas for improvement.
+A sales performance analysis typically aims to evealuate and understand key sales trends, identify top-performing products and pinpoint areas for improvement.
 Here's an overview to guide through structuring a sales performance analysis project;

 ### Objective
 To assess the store's sales performannce to inform better business decisions